Learn how to troubleshoot multi-user issues for QuickBooks Desktop for Mac:

 Step 3: Verifying file sharing permissions are set correctly on the host system or not

-- You will now have to click on the apple menu and opt for the system preferences
+- Initially, you will now have to click on the apple menu and opt for the system preferences.

-- And also, select the folder where the company file located and then hit on Add option
+- Select the folder where the company file located and then hit on Add option.

-- After that you enter in the users column, the user needs to ensure that the permission to read and write for everyone, or for the specific users who will be using QuickBooks desktop.
+- After that you enter in the users column, ensure that the permission to read and write for everyone, or for the specific users who will be using QuickBooks desktop.